ElectronicBabylonianLiterature/ebl-frontend/README.md

 ### HTML/CSS

 - Try to use semantic HTML.
-- Use [BEM](http://getbem.com/) naming convention for CSS.
+- Use [BEM](http://getbem.com/) naming convention for CSS classes.
 - Use lowercase names for CSS classes.

 ### Filenames

+- TypeScript files with default import should have the same name as the default import.
+  E.g. `MyComponent.tsx`, `myFunction.tsx`.
-File names have lower camel case and the same name as the TSX File they are used in.
+- CSS/Sass files for components should have the same name as the TSX File they are used in.
+  E.g. `MyComponent.css`
+- Other files and folders should have kebab case names.
+  E.g. `test-helpers.ts`

 ## Acknowledgements